odkr/lpassh-add/README.rst

 the superuser) can get a copy of your password database, simply by calling ``lpass export``.
 This conforms to their threat model, but it may still make you feel uneasy.

-As a consequence of *not* using the LastPass agent, you have to enter your LastPass master password once for every SSh key that you want to add to the SSh agent.
-However, ``ssh-add`` re-tries the last passphrase you entered for all subsequent keys.
-So if you use the same passphrase for all your SSh keys and store that passphrase in LastPass, you only have to enter your LastPass master password once.

 Also, ``lpassh-add`` is but a short-ish shell script (it's about 220 lines of code).
 So you can easily check that it doesn't do anything fishy.